BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>
 He was working on the von Neumann architecture in 1945.
 1945!
-As if that were not enough, his reason for working on computing was a combination of wanting to save the world (The Manhattan Project) and wanting to pioneer artificial intelligence. --TODO add citation
+As if that were not enough, some of his primary reasons for working on computing were a combination of wanting to save the world (The Manhattan Project) and wanting to pioneer artificial intelligence. --TODO add citation
 And he was successful in both.
 </p>